A National Estuarine Research Reserve

 Long Island Sound is one of Connecticut's greatest natural treasures.
 The Sound provides countless recreational opportunities, serves as a critical habitat for fish and other marine wildlife, and improves the quality of life in Connecticut.
 Preserving its health and productivity for future generations, therefore, requires sustainable management of its resources.
 Connecticut's Coastal Management Program, established in 1980, coordinates efforts at the municipal, state, and federal levels of government to better protect Long Island Sound and its resources.
 The Long Island Sound Blue Plan, which has been underway since 2015, provides an inventory of Long Island Sound's natural resources and uses and, ultimately, develops a spatial plan to help guide future use of the Sound's waters and submerged lands.
 And yet, the barrage of deleterious impacts to Long Island Sound makes it more important than ever to supplement these existing efforts with additional information to help make critical management decisions affecting Connecticut's coastal resources.
 One such source of additional information can be found within the National Estuarine Research Reserve System.

 What is a National Estuarine Research Reserve?

-The National Oceanic and Atmospheric Administration's (NOAA) National Estuarine Research Reserve System (NERRS) is a network of 28 coastal areas designated to protect and study estuarine systems.
+The National Oceanic and Atmospheric Administration's (NOAA) National Estuarine Research Reserve System (NERRS) is a network of 30 coastal areas (including the recent addition of Connecticut) designated to protect and study estuarine systems.
 Created by the Coastal Zone Management Act, the reserves are a formal partnership between NOAA and coastal states.
 Each reserve is managed by a lead state agency or university, with input from local partners, for which NOAA provides funding, guidance, and technical assistance.
 The reserves cover 1.3 million acres of estuaries and focus on Resource Stewardship, Training, and Education.

 Why does Connecticut need a Reserve?